 Nonsmooth event tracking method.
 These methods are also called event-driven methods, where the time of discontinuities in the velocity or in its derivatives, also called a nonsmooth event or shortly an event, is detected and accurately located.

 Between two events, the system is integrated with any standard Differential Algebraic Equations (DAE) solver with a suitable order according to the regularity of the system.
-Such a method, detailed in [Pfeiffer and Glocker, 1996, Abadie, 2000, Acary and Brogliato, 2008] can be very efficient for simple problems but suffers from several drawbacks.
+Such a method, detailed in [35,1,3] can be very efficient for simple problems but suffers from several drawbacks.
 If the number of events is large or worse infinite, in a finite time interval, the time integration cannot efficiently advance in time.
 This is particularly true when a finite accumulation is encountered.
 Secondly, event-driven methods are in practice very sensitive to the numerical tolerances used in the detection procedure of events.
-Thirdly, these methods requires a reformulation of the constraints at higher kinematic levels (velocity, acceleration, ...).
+Thirdly, these methods require a reformulation of the constraints at higher kinematic levels (velocity, acceleration, ...).
 Due to the intrinsic unilateral character of the constraints, the derivatives of the constraints involve some additional conditional statements.
 On the numerical point of view, this index-like reduction implies the introduction of new numerical tolerances to trigger the conditional statements and their associated difficulties.
-To summarize, event-driven approaches are well-suited when nonsmooth events are rare and well-separated in time and in small-scale nonsmooth multi-body systems.
+To summarize, event-driven approaches are well-suited when nonsmooth events are rare and well-separated in time and in small-scale nonsmooth multibody systems.

-Nonsmooth event capturing method These methods are also called briefly time-stepping methods.
-The two main nonsmooth event capturing methods are due to Moreau [Moreau, 1988a] and to Paoli & Schatzman [Paoli and Schatzman, 2002a,b].
+Nonsmooth event capturing method.
+These methods are also called briefly time-stepping methods.
+The two main nonsmooth event capturing methods are due to Moreau [30] and to Paoli and Schatzman [33,34].
 In such methods, the time-integration is performed with a time step, whose length does not depend on the exact location of nonsmooth events.
-The advantages of this class of methods are a) their convergence proof, b) their efficiency even in the case of finite accumulation of impacts c) and their ability to work without any accurate event detection.
+The advantages of this class of methods are: a) their convergence proof, b) their efficiency even in the case of finite accumulation of impacts and c) their ability to work without any accurate event detection.
 Finally, another advantage of this method is that it does not require higher derivation of the unilateral constraints (velocity level for the Moreau scheme and direct coordinate level for the Schatzman-Paoli scheme).
 However, the major drawback is their intrinsic low order of accuracy.
 When events are encountered, the local error of consistency is at best $\mathcal{O}(h)$.
 Over smooth periods, the order $\mathcal{O}(h^2)$ is expected to be as for the numerical integration of index-2 DAEs with the backward Euler method.

 The objective of this paper is to propose several alternative nonsmooth event capturing methods, i.e. time-stepping methods with higher-order accuracy results and better efficiency.
 The efficiency is measured by the ratio of the global error and the CPU effort.
-The targeted applications are mechanical systems with a small number of bodies, for which unilateral contact and free motion plays an important role for the global behavior of the system.
-The rigid multi-body systems in circuit breakers [Abadie, 2000], robotic and control applications [Acary et al., 2008, Herdt et al., 2009], transport applications [Glocker et al., 2009] are the favorite ones.
+The targeted applications are mechanical systems with a small number of bodies, for which unilateral contact and free motion play an important role for the global behavior of the system.
+The rigid multibody systems in circuit breakers [1], robotic and control applications [5,21], transport applications [16] are the favorite ones.
 In such applications, the accurate treatment of a large number of events and finite accumulation due to the proper dynamics or clearances in joints is crucial.
 The quest for high accuracy in large-scale systems such as granular materials or large scale finite element applications is very expensive and useless most of the time.
 Nevertheless, the methods developed in this paper should apply to this type of systems but with an extreme CPU effort.